gitmachtl/scripts/cardano/testnet/README.md

-# StakePool Operator Scripts (SPOS) for Cardano Public TestNet
+# StakePool Operator Scripts (SPOS) for Cardano Public TestNets

 *Examples on how to use the scripts **ONLINE** and/or **OFFLINE**, with or without a **Ledger/Trezor-Wallet** can be found on this page :smiley:*